voorhoede/voorhoede-website/src/client/components/app-banner/README.md

 # App Banner
-Adds information about a case.
-When active or hovererd it shows a tooltip.
-This tooltip can be aligned to the left or the right on a viewport larger than 480px.
+Adds a banner to the page to display a quick note of information with a link for more information.

 ## Usage
 ```html